pepa65/vpa/README.md

 Once both the server and the client are started, the encrypted connection is established and the routing is arranged.
 To disconnect, hit `Ctrl-C` on either the client or the server.

-To start the server automatically on bootup, a `systemd` service unit can be used.
+To start the server automatically on bootup, a `systemd` service unit can be used where applicable.
 In `/etc/systemd/system/vpa.service` put the following:

 ```text